1 item added to your cart

 senior program director

 This program is full for summer 2013.
 Please contact Deborah Foster if your firm is interested in future participation.

-Street Law partners DC law firms with with a group of young people participating in DC’s Summer Youth Employment Program (an initiative of the DC Department of Employment Services).
-Street Law trains summer associates in interactive teaching methods and provides step-by-step lesson plans on relevant topics that the youths can use in both their workplaces and their everyday lives.
+Street Law partners DC law firms with a group of young people participating in DC’s Summer Youth Employment Program (an initiative of the DC Department of Employment Services).
+Street Law trains summer associates in interactive teaching methods and provides step-by-step lesson plans on relevant topics that the youths can use in both their workplaces and everyday lives.

 Over the course of four weeks, the young people visit the law firms to work with the summer associates to learn about employment law, advocacy, and conflict resolution.
 The teens, summer associates, and other law firm associates eat lunch together which provides the youths an informal opportunity to explore career choices.